School Uniform Policy

 3 PE Kit

-– this is for health and safety reasons Indoor PE
+- Plimsolls for indoor PE – this is for health and safety reasons

 - It is encouraged that pupils do not wear jewellery to school, especially as individuals become very upset if a treasured piece of jewellery goes missing.
 Should a pupil have pierced ears, plain studs should only be worn and in order to comply with health and safety regulations, must be covered with a plaster during all PE activities.

-- Watches may be worn to school.
-However, they must be removed and collected by the class teacher before any PE lessons and sent to the school officer in a container for safe storage.
+- Watches may be worn to school; no smart watches may be worn.
+However, they must be removed before any PE lessons.

 6 Make Up